deconvolution/FWI/README.md

 # FWI
-acoustic Full-waveform inversion (FWI) for isotropic media in time domain.\
+Acoustic Full-waveform inversion (FWI) for isotropic media in time domain.\
 Acoustic wave equation is solved with fixed boundary condition.
 Forward and adjoint wavefields are cross-correlated to calculate the gradient for velocity correction.

 # Generate true recordings